About the Potters

 Flowers, which have eluded me on canvas, come to life on pottery.

-Delicate petals are sculpted, carved, hand glazed or formed utilizing colored porcelain clay.
+Delicate petals are drawn, sculpted, carved, hand glazed or formed utilizing colored porcelain clay.

 For me, it's all about the flowers; usually the focal point on my pottery vessels.

-Been painting since I was 10 - that would be over 55 years ago!
+Been painting since I was 10 - that would be almost 60 years ago!

 It's quite possible I've pursued every craft imaginable.